NativeScript/sample-Groceries/README.md

 This repository contains a number of branches:

 * The [**master** branch](https://github.com/NativeScript/sample-Groceries/) shows how to build a robust, real-world app using NativeScript.
 The branch is built with TypeScript and Angular 2.
-* The [**javascript** branch](https://github.com/NativeScript/sample-Groceries/tree/javascript) contains the same real-world implementation, but is built with JavaScript.

 ---